gsmainclusivetechlab/interop-docs/docs/installation/sp.md

 ### Database Installation

 At this point, `docker-compose` has launched all services required for the simulator, but they still require further set-up.
-In a future version of the MMO1 simulator , the images used by Docker will be pre-configured, so this step will not be necessary.
-In the meantime, you can set up the database and install any missing dependencies by simply running `make install`:
+You can now set up the database and install any missing dependencies by simply running `make install`:

+> In a future version of the MMO1 simulator, the images used by Docker will be
+> pre-configured, so this step will not be necessary.

 ```bash
 $ make install